 The annual outreach program is designed to provide Detroit’s homeless population, comprised of an estimated 16,000 men, women and children according to the 2015 State of Homelessness Annual Report for the Detroit Continuum of Care, with basic necessities such as a winter coat, outerwear and hygiene kits in addition to a hot meal and health and depression screenings.
 Homeless individuals living in the downtown/Midtown Detroit area received assistance with benefits applications, and information on social services support, housing options, employment and skills training, substance use treatment, and connections to many community service providers.
 EMPWR Coats are distributed from the Empowerment Zone, a company founded by Veronika Scott who created a transforming sleeping bag coat and hires formerly homeless individuals as employees.

-Cynthia Jackson, program director of adult services and CAPPA at NEGC, applauds the work and contributions made by staff and volunteers.
-The staff and volunteers assemble coats, clothing and toiletries into individual bags for distribution and devote many hours to make this outreach successful.
+Cynthia Jackson, Vice President of Clinical Programs at NEGC, applauds the work and contributions made by staff and volunteers who assemble clothing and toiletries into individual bags for distribution and devote many hours to make this outreach successful.
 This year, Detroit Police Department cadets served as volunteers.

 “To be able to see through the eyes of a homeless person the outpouring of love and compassion for even one day out of the year that could in the long run help to turn their lives around is well worth the hours spent pulling the Day of Restoration together,” said Jackson.
 “Programs like DOR give the homeless a sense of value and some hope.”